What do we teach?

 A: This is real, weapons-based fight training and all sword-, staff-, dagger-, etc.-fighting can fall under the umbrella term of “fencing”.
 We do not teach Modern Olympic Fencing (foil, saber, epee).

-Q: Do we use steel, synthetic, or wooden weapons?
+Q: Do you use steel, synthetic/nylon, or wooden weapons?

 Q: How soon can I start sparring?
 When am I expected to start sparring?

 A: This is mostly up to each individual, but the general rule is: when you think you are ready to fight, talk to your instructor.
 If we believe you are ready to start sparring, we will clear you to work with other students.